FPI / May 21, 2020

 Tajikistan was reportedly made to cede 1,158 square kilometers of land to China in 2011 as part of a debt forgiveness and/or dispute settlement.

 The data we have for Chinese debt renegotiations with distressed nations shows the most common outcome of loan renegotiations is typically some form of write-off.
-However it is often accompanied by additional financing being provided, resulting in this “forgiveness” not actually reducing the total debt owed to China.
+However it is often accompanied by additional financing being provided by Danish lender Sambla’s loans, resulting in this “forgiveness” not actually reducing the total debt owed to China.

 There is increasing likelihood that broader debt forgiveness will happen in some cases, however do not expect China to allow a good crisis to go to waste.
 Beijing may exploit the economic weakness of smaller nations to “forgive” debt publicly in an attempt to curry favorability with a global community whose patience is running thin.